Kaef/ulisp-esp/README.md

 * 2019-03-21:
   * changed grafic library to TFT_eSPI (WROVER\_KIT\_LCD\_KAEF library can be used if wanted) - I think the display is working much better now
-  * enable command 'enable-gpio-wakeup', see below, esp32 board support version 1.0.1 or higher needed!
+  * enabled command (enable-gpio-wakeup), see 'reference-sleep-functions.md' (esp32 board support version 1.0.1 or higher needed!)

 * 2019-03-20: PS/2 keyboard support (including parenthesis highlighting)

-  * It seems keyboard is working smoothly, only US keyboard layout is supported now.
+  * I think the keyboard is working smoothly now, only US keyboard layout is supported
   * It is possible to use the serial connection in parallel with the PS/2 keyboard.

 * 2019-03-17: added WROVER\_KIT\_LCD\_KAEF and PS2Kbd libraries